yig/graphics101-imageprocessing/README.md

 with flipped (negated) coordinates.
 This only matters for unsymmetrical filters.
 The only ones you will encounter are `heart.png` and `direction.png`.
-You should use `filter.flip().mirror()` instead of `filter` to get the correct results.
+You should use `filter.flip().mirror()` instead of `filter` to get the correct results (unless you flip your filter coordinates).

 * You can compare your output in a few ways: